cdepage/zerodep/README.md

 ## Available Packages

-The @zerodep ecosystem is made up of numerous independent packages and barrel-packages (packages that combine similar packages together).
+The @zerodep ecosystem is made up of numerous independent packages and barrel-packages (packages that logically or semantically group packages together).

 ### Utilities Package